 Tests count 40%, exams count 20%, daily work counts for 30%, and homework counts for 10%.
 The course average will consist of the average of the two terms.
-See JCSD School Board Policies IHA and IHAA.
+See JCSD School Board Policy IHE and IHAEA.

-Extended School Guidelines
+Summer School Guidelines

-- Extended school year programs provide the means by which students (grade 6-8) may be taught content and objectives not mastered during the regular school session.
-The extended school year program shall depend on the availability of qualified teachers. - To be eligible to attend extended school, a student must meet all of the following criteria: - o Have a yearly average of not less than 55. - Be no more than one reading level below the level required for promotion in Policy IHA (IHE) in grades where a required level is specified. - o Grades 6-8 has not failed more than two (2) subjects.

-- In an extended school session, the number of courses in which a student may enroll is determined by his/her grade classification: - oGrade 8: has not failed more than 2 subjects. - Algebra I cannot be taken during extended school year.
-Math remediation may be taken during extended school year for promotion. - The tuition is \$150.00 per subject.
-The number of students registering for specific courses will be determining factors as to which courses will be offered in the extended school session. - The extended school session may end on the last working day in June. - For each student enrolled in extended school, there will be a copy of prescribed objectives/content to be mastered by that student.
+- Summer school programs provide the means by which students (grade 6-8) may be taught content and objectives not mastered during the regular school session.
+The summer school year program shall depend on the availability of qualified teachers. - To be eligible to attend summer school, a student must meet all of the following criteria: - Have a yearly average of not less than 55. - Be no more than one reading level below the level required for promotion in Policy IHE in grades where a required level is specified. - o Grades 6-8 has not failed more than two (2) subjects. - In a summer school session, the number of courses in which a student may enroll is determined by his/her grade classification: - oGrade 8: has not failed more than 2 subjects. - Tuition may be required.
+The number of students registering for specific courses will be determining factors as to which courses will be offered in the extended school session. - The summer school session may end on the last working day in June. - For each student enrolled in summer school, there will be a copy of prescribed objectives/content to be mastered by that student.
 Core skills are not the only skills the student will be required to master.
-The prescribed objectives/content will be provided by the classroom teacher(s) for whom the student did not master the objectives- content as part of the teacher end-of-year checkout process. - Students who have not completed mastery of required skills/content by the end of the extended school term will be retained in the grade in which they were enrolled at the end of the school year. - Out of district students are not allowed to attend.
-Before transfer students from within the district are officially enrolled in the extended year session, parents of the transfer students must bring to the receiving school documentation that reflects approval of the principal of the home school and a copy of the prescribed objectives/content to be mastered by the students. - The extended school year program will comply with the guidelines established by the State Department of Education and contained in Accountability. - All Jackson County School Board policies apply to extended school where applicable. - The Assertive Discipline Plan followed by the Jackson County School District during the regular school year will be the one used during the extended school session.
-Each student will receive a copy of the teacher's classroom rules and the consequences for not following them. - If a student is sent to the office, the following actions will be taken: - The first time: Parents will be notified of the misbehavior and the fact that if the student is referred to the office a second time, he/she will be dismissed from extended school and will forfeit any fees paid. - The second time: Student will be dismissed from extended school and will forfeit any fees paid.
-See JCSD School Board Policy AEBA and MS Code 37-7-301(m)
+The prescribed objectives/content will be provided by the classroom teacher(s) for whom the student did not master the objectives- content as part of the teacher end-of-year checkout process. - Students who have not completed mastery of required skills/content by the end of the summer school term will be retained in the grade in which they were enrolled at the end of the school year. - Out-of-district students are not allowed to attend summer school.
+Before transfer students from within the district are officially enrolled in summer school, parents/guardians of the transfer students must bring to the receiving school documentation that reflects approval of the principal of the home school and a copy of the prescribed objectives/content to be mastered by the students. - The summer school program will comply with the guidelines established by the State Department of Education and contained in Accountability. - All Jackson County School Board policies apply to summer school where applicable. - The Assertive Discipline Plan followed by the Jackson County School District during the regular school year will be the one used during the summer school session.
+Each student will receive a copy of the teacher's classroom rules and the consequences for not following them. - If a student is sent to the office, the following actions will be taken: - The first time: Parents/guardians will be notified of the misbehavior and the fact that if the student is referred to the office a second time, he/she will be dismissed from summer school and will forfeit any fees paid. - The second time: Student will be dismissed from summer school and will forfeit any fees paid. - See JCSD School Board Policy AEBA.